Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Evaluation

 \paragraph{Measurement duration.} We fix the cooldown duration to 5 seconds and vary the measurement window from 1 second to 10 seconds, each with 10 repeated profiling trials.
 Figure~\ref{fig:profiling-duration} shows the distribution of measured energy consumption under different measurement windows, together with the average GPU temperature \emph{after} each measurement.
 With very short measurement windows (e.g., below 2 seconds), energy measurements exhibit large variability due to the 100 ms NVML counter update interval, and have a lower mean because the GPU has not fully warmed up.
 Energy measurement stabilizes from 5 seconds onward, which is why we chose 5 seconds as our measurement duration.

 \paragraph{Cooldown duration.} Cooldown duration is the waiting time between profiling consecutive partitions.
 We fix the measurement duration to 5 seconds and vary the cooldown duration from 0 second (no cooldown) to 10 seconds, with 10 repeated profiling trials.
 Figure~\ref{fig:profiling-cooldown} shows the distribution of measured energy consumption under different cooldown durations, along with the average GPU temperature \emph{before} each measurement.
 We observe that mean energy consumption strongly correlates with the GPU temperature at the start of measurement, making sufficient cooldown essential for accurate measurement.
 Temperature and measurements stabilize from 5 seconds onward, so we cool down for 5 seconds between partitions.
+We note that the optimal cooldown duration would require tuning for different computing environments.